-As needed, the Center's professional staff consults with an AU clinical psychologist who offers support and guidance in child development and managing children's behavior.
+As needed, the Center's professional staff consults with an AU clinical psychologist who offers support and guidance in the areas of child development and managing children's behavior.
 If the staff and the psychologist feel that some specialized services might be helpful to a child, the director will meet with the teacher and parent(s) to discuss a referral.
-The administrator and staff will assist in arranging a child's vision, speech, hearing, or psychological screening if needed.
-In extreme circumstances or if the results of an outside evaluation suggest that a more appropriate setting is necessary, the child may need to be withdrawn from the program.
+The administrator and staff will assist in arranging vision, speech, hearing, or psychological screening for a child if needed.
+In extreme circumstances, or if the results of an outside evaluation suggest that a more appropriate setting is necessary, the child may need to be withdrawn from the program.